Student Voice makes an important contribution to the life of the school community.

 The school council makes a positive contribution to the school.
 Student opinion is sought on a range of issues.
 For example, governors seek students’ opinions of how well subjects are taught and areas for development as part of the school’s rigorous tracking and monitoring of teaching and learning – OFSTED 2014

-Last year students were involved in a number of areas:
+Last year students were represented in leading the school in a number of areas, including:

-Charities – including work with the Beaumont School Association, charity fundraising and the running of Rob’s Festival.
+- Work with the Beaumont School Association, charity fundraising and the running of Rob’s Festival.

-Teaching and Learning – feeding back to staff about classroom issues and reporting to Governors as part of departmental reviews.
+- Feeding back to staff about classroom issues and reporting to Governors as part of departmental reviews.

 The school’s Governing Body is closely involved in the continued development of Student Voice.